 One of the most challenging maneuvers to perform quickly is pulling the slide back on a pistol.
 For many women and people with lower grip strength, this is an issue that can make or break a gun decision.
 We’ve seen Smith and Wesson design carry pistols with an EZ slide, but with added safety mechanisms in place.

 The Canik TP9SFX came up with an out-of-the-box idea to solve this problem.
-The slide includes two holes on both the left and right to attach the cocking lever included with the pistol.
+In addition to the lightening cuts on the slide, the slide itself includes two holes on both the left and right to attach the cocking lever included with the pistol.

 By adding the lever, a person can get more torque to pull the slide back with ease.
 Similarly, the interchangeable backstraps were designed to provide hands of all sizes with a comfortable grip.